zhuang27149/e-sport-company/index.md

 ## 1.Introduction

 ### 1.1 Background
-In 2018, the 18th Asian Games in Indonesia made the e-sports a formal project for the first time.
-In November of the same year, Chinese team IG won the 2018 League of Legends World Championship, leading to an increasing attention to e-sports on Chinese mainstream media and social media, which indicates an improvement on social recognition of e-sports.
-With the rise and recognition of major events, e-sports is expected to cover a very large market size with a potential of growth.

-In 2017, the e-sports market in China has exceeded 65 billion yuan, far exceeding other cultural and creative industries such as literature and film.
-The e-sports industry is in a fast-growing incremental market.
-Leading companies like Tencent Entertainment, Ali Sports, Bilibili, famous investors like Wang Sicong, and other investment entities have entered the field of e-sports, bringing a large amount of funds to the upstream of the industrial chain through sponsorship of clubs.
-The e-sports industry with a complete industrial chain has become a new outlet.
-At present, the core of the e-sports industry is the event industry chain, including game R&D operations in upstream, events in mid-stream, e-sports media and live broadcast platforms in downstream.
+On August 2,2011, at 3 am, Wang Sicong posted a microblog, “Strong entry, integration of e-sports(强势进入，整合电竞)”, with a picture of the logo of the IG Club which was experienceda reorganization that time.
+With five hundred million yuan, Wang wanted to paly a chanllenging game.
+However, the post received only little discussion.The waiters have no higher expectations for this rich second generation: ordinary e-sports enthusiasts question his poaching behavior, and pessimistic predictions of the decline of the e-sports industr; 5 hunderd billion did not provoke a splash in the broader market,there was few media coverage of the incident.
+People never thought about that they would pay attention to this post after seven years, and send the comments like "IG is champion" over and over again.
+Similarly, those who are good at analysis and calculations did not expect e-sports would grow into a eye-catching market.
 Nowadays, e-sports has got into the sights of more Chinese people, while what behind the glory is a barbaric growth of the e-sports industry.
-With an upward trend and policy support, the development of China's e-sports industry is wild and noisy.
 A variety of e-sports companies have sprung up in various cities, launching different projects.
-Meanwhile, driven by some factors from politics, economy, technology etc., diverse patterns of development in e-sports industry have shown in different cities.
+Meanwhile, mainstream media's attitude towards e-sports is also gradually changing.
+But it only pay more attention to famous players and investors.

-In our research, we’d like to figure out the development trend of China’s e-sports from two dimensions: in reality and news, like the city distribution of China’s e-sports-related companies, what factors may relate to them, how news reports e-sports in China and if there’s difference between the reality and news.
+Hence, our project is motivated by such trend and we would like to examine the development of China’s e-sports companies from two dimensions: in reality and in news.
+Like the city distribution of China’s e-sports-related companies, what factors may relate to them, how e-sports is reported in Chinese news and if there is any difference between the reality and news.

 ### 1.2 Other works review
-Focus on e-sports players, teams and leading game companies.
-The main genres are feature stories and in-depth reports.
-For example，there are many profiles of some famous e-sport players like Sky(Li Xiaofeng ) and Uzi(Jian Zihao) on GQ magazine.
+Previous works about e-sports mainly focus on e-sports players, teams and leading game companies.
+In terms of e-sports players, most of the forms are feature stories and in-depth reports.
+GQ magazine did some profiles of famous e-sports players like Sky(Li Xiaofeng) and Uzi(Jian Zihao) .
+What's more, there are some reports focusing on fields related to e-sports.DT Finance focuses on e-sports consumptive places, comparing the development of e-sports hotels in Zhengzhou and Shanghai.
+As a result, DT Finance found that the level of development of e-sports industry is not directly related to the rise of e-sports hotels, and e-sports hotels are more matched with the consumer demands of game players in second and third-tier cities.
-Besides，there are several reports using data visualization, but the principle sources are industrial reports, including number of game players and revenue of big companies which has rare analysis on relationship.
-For example, the paper, a new media of Shanghai has pay more attention on e-sports, they use data to explain the development of Shanghai’s e-sport industry.
+In terms of visualizaion, there's little reports using data visualization about e-sporsts .
+The paper, a new media of Shanghai, used data to explain the development of Shanghai’s e-sport industry.
+The sources are from industrial reports, including number of game players and revenue of big companies.
+To sum up, there's little visualized reports about e-sports field considering e-sports companies's developing trend, city distribution, what factors relate to them and how news reports them.

 ### 1.3 Research Questions
 Based on previous work and our own interest, we come up with our research questions :